jurgenwigg/py3S60/newcore/Doc/c-api/unicode.rst

    .. versionchanged:: 3.7
       The return type is now ``const char *`` rather of ``char *``.

-   .. versionchanged:: 3.10
-      This function is a part of the :ref:`limited API <stable>`.

 .. c:function:: const char* PyUnicode_AsUTF8(PyObject *unicode)